Melvin-klein/algosto/docs/get_started.rst

     from algosto.solvers import SGDSolver

-    solver = SGDSolver(d=2, N=2, objective, grad, random_state=42)
+    solver = SGDSolver(d=2, M=2, objective, grad, random_state=42)

 The parameter :math:`d` is mandatory for all solvers as it defines the dimension of the optimization problem.
-It means that it gives the size of the vector :math:`x` given to the objective function and to the gradient.
+It means that it gives the size of the vector :math:`x` given to your objective function and its gradient.
-The parameter :math:`N` is specific to the SGD solver family as it defines the number of chunks that the objective function admit.
+The parameter :math:`M` is specific to the SGD solver family as it defines the number of chunks that the objective function admit.
 Especially in our case, the number of chunks is equal to the dimension of :math:`x`.